Analysis | What to Know About Bolsonaro-Lula Showdown in Brazil

 2. What’s at stake?

 The next administration will have to respond to growing public outrage over surging living costs and rising poverty and hunger in the wake of the coronavirus pandemic, even as it tries to convince investors that it is committed to sound fiscal policies.
 Bolsonaro has pledged that, if re-elected, he would privatize state-owned oil company Petroleo Brasileiro SA and the national postal service, cut corporate taxes in a bid to boost investment, pass pro-gun laws, and make it more difficult for women to have abortions.
 Lula has said he would change rules that limit public spending, reform the tax system so the rich pay more and the poor pay less, ensure Brazil becomes self-sufficient in oil and fuel, and protect the Amazon rainforest.
-The vote will also be a key test for Brazilian institutions, since Bolsonaro appears to be laying the groundwork to challenge a result that goes against him.
+The vote will also be a key test for Brazilian institutions, since Bolsonaro appeared to be laying the groundwork to challenge a result he doesn’t like.

 3. How is Bolsonaro questioning the election’s integrity?